census-instrumentation/opencensus-website/content/tracing/span/time_events/annotation.md

 ### Annotation

-An annotation tells a descriptive story in text, of an event that occured during a span's lifetime.
+An annotation tells a descriptive story in text, of an event that occurred during a span's lifetime.

 It consists of fields: